 "Quick of scent or thought"

 oah Webster's definition of that word in his Compendious Dictionary4 tersely specified the two connotations it bore in Lewis and Clark's day: "quick of scent or thought; acute."
 "Quick . . . of thought" was an allusion to the mental processes of acute discernment, or to behavior indicating a capacity to relate means to ends, and anticipate outcomes.
 Throughout the late 18th and early 19th centuries, writers were quick to notice those attributes in any animal.
-Indeed, for some 200 years the sagacity of a wide variety of wild animals had been studied in order to measure their position in the Great Chain of Being by identifying evidence of seemingly rational—i.e., human—behavior.5 The conduct of spiders and honey bees was admired in the late 18th century, for example.
+Indeed, for some 200 years the sagacity of a wide variety of wild animals had been studied in order to measure their position in the Great Chain of Being by identifying evidence of seemingly rational — i.e., human—behavior.5 The habits and strategies of spiders and honey bees was admired in the late 18th century, for example.
 William Clark, without bringing up the word, admired the intricate engineering of a beaver dam (2 August 1805): "the brush appear to be laid in no regular order yet acquires a strength by the irregularity with which they are placed by the beaver that it would puzzle the engenuity of man to give them."
 Patrick Gass told of an unobserved but evidently sagacious pack of wolves: "At 9 [on 8 September 1804] I went out with one of our men, who had killed a buffaloe and left his hat to keep off the vermin and beasts of prey; but when we came to the place, we found the wolves had devoured the carcase and carried off the hat."
 What's more, the body of a white wolf was found at the scene, possibly the victim in a battle over salvage rights.6 However, the word "sagacity" was generally reserved for dogs, and especially for Newfoundlands.

 For some reason or other the word must have been on Lewis's mind during the days he spent among the Shoshones, for he invoked it three times within two weeks, and never before nor afterwards.
 On 11 August 1805, after having anxiously sought the elusive Shoshones for more than a month, he was exasperated with Drouillard and Shields for not obeying his signals to stand still, which ruined his first opportunity to make contact with a lone Shoshone horseman.
 The lone Indian had almost reached speaking distance from Lewis, but he grew suspicious when he saw Drouillard and Shields approaching, and sped away.
 Lewis accused his two companions of not "haveing segacity enough to recollect the impropriety of advancing when they saw me thus in parley with the Indian."